adamfowleruk/mljs/planning.md

   - DEFERRED Saved introspection of content for content value fields in highcharts configuration
   - DEFERRED Allow specification of hard coded categories when not using auto categories
   - DEFERRED Make hard coded categories driven from introspection of that field (lexicon or just range index required?)
-  - DEFERRED Visual configuration of search options
+  - IN PROGRESS Visual configuration of search options - widget-searchoptions.js
+   - IN PROGRESS Basic support to start - just wrap JSON as any other JSON object configuration, no advanced support
    - DEFERRED List all available range indexes to make in to facets/sort ordering
   - DEFERRED Visual configuration of extracted metadata for search results, with boolean logic for matches
   - DEFERRED Allow XSLT specification for individual search result custom rendering